 Our annual Television Journalism, Programme, Craft and Design and Student Awards, celebrate achievements across the broadcasting industry.

 Education is key to what the RTS does.
 Each year, we offer Television Production and Technology bursaries to help those from less affluent backgrounds get a foothold in the industry and Masterclass sessions bring together students, academics and industry heads.

 RTS Futures, which is aimed at those in their first two years of employment, organises an exciting roster of discussion, training and social occasions.
 Recent events have included workshops on learning to format shows and how to survive as a freelancer, and expert panels explaining how to be the best researcher and how to make it on-screen.

 Each year global television leaders gather to discuss what the future holds for television at our London Conference or the RTS Cambridge Convention.

-Alongside our engaged community of over 3,500 full members, the Society is supported by Britain and the world's biggest broadcasters, producers and consultants, including Principle Patrons BBC, BskyB, Channel 4 and ITV.
+Alongside our engaged community of over 3,500 full members, the Society is supported by UK and global broadcasters, producers and consultants, including Principle Patrons BBC, BskyB, Channel 4 and ITV.
 See all of our patrons here.

 Originally founded as the Television Society in 1927, the Society was granted its Royal title in 1966 and HRH The Prince of Wales became Patron of the RTS in 1997.